 It wasn’t that long ago that I came across jump ropes again, remembering a time in my youth when I tried to get the hang of training like a boxer but could never get good enough to do all the fancy stuff.

 I just about got good enough to realize how tough it is aerobically.
-If you, like me only remember the jump ropes of schooldays you might be surprised the sophistication they now have which can be a shock to the wallet too.
+If you, like me only remember the jump ropes of schooldays you might be surprised by the sophistication they now have which can be a shock to the wallet too.

 Suitable for everyone but a high-end product check out the details of the Rogue PRO Jump Rope which is all class.